nobodyscripts/LeafBlowerScript/Readme.md

 option in config to return to one of the three bosses on death (with 10s wait).
 Takes you to the same boss when run.
 Equips a loadout for nuclear fuel, resets to default loadout when canceled.

+Home: WW mode - Set the bosses you would like to farm and then this script will keep the ss reset screen loaded while you farm and reset when it can.
+Will abort when you die, so is not very useful, prefer F8 for GF/SS and F9 for WW

 ## Notes